 The Role of Our Thyroid Gland

 The thyroid gland is located in the neck just under the Adam's apple.
 It produces the hormone thyroxin.
 This hormone is converted outside of the thyroid gland where it becomes activated and stimulates every one of the trillion cells in the body.
 Almost all of our systems and functions depend upon receiving adequate amounts of this hormone.
 The thyroid along with the adrenals is probably the gland most susceptible to the tremendous stress of our fast paced society.
 The thyroid is the body's thermostat, governing the body's temperature.
 The thyroid also produces hormones.
-These hormones work to keep our metabolic rate stable and keep energy-producing processes in balance.
+These hormones work to keep stabilize our metabolic rate and balance our energy-producing process.
 The thyroid is essential in growth and temperature regulation.
-The thyroid affects all the cells of the body and is very important in both oxygen consumption of cells.
+The thyroid affects all the cells of the body and is very important in both oxygen consumption of the cells and protein synthesis.
 If the thyroid is depleted or deficient, the rest of the body functions poorly.
 With low thyroid, cholesterol can shoot up to dangerous levels.

 Thyroid disease, both hyperactive and under-active, is so extraordinarily prevalent today that even by conservative estimates it may strike up to 15 percent of the adult population.
 Women are particularly susceptible, and the disease tends to run in families.
 A possible reason for the increase in thyroid disease is the high prevalence of auto-immune disease today.
 Immunity in general is being assaulted by toxic chemicals in food, water, and air.
 Under-active or hypothyroid conditions can cause low energy.